-At the start of a complete medical assessment, a Veterinary Technician will assess your pets weight and temperature.
-Common questions asked would include:
+At the start of a complete medical assessment, a Veterinary Technician will assess your pets weight and may take their temperature.
+Common questions asked may include:

 •What food is your pet eating?

-•You may also be asked about your pet’s exercise and any behaviour patterns or problems.
+•You may also be asked about your pet’s exercise, general lifestyle and if they've experienced any abnormal behaviour patterns or problems.

 These questions enable your veterinarian to give appropriate recommendations for your pet.

 During a physical examination, your veterinarian will assess your pet’s:

 Your Doctor may use an ophthalmoscope to look closely at your pets eyes.
 She will assess your pet’s vision, pupillary light reflex, and look for any abnormal redness, lumps, or discharge.